 Can I Bring Tweezers on a Plane?
 TSA and Customs Rules

-Flying domestically under TSA rules is usually straightforward, but things can get more complicated when crossing borders.
+Flying domestically with tweezers under TSA rules is usually straightforward, but things can get more complicated when crossing borders.
 Many travelers aren’t aware of how Customs regulations differ from TSA’s airport screening process or how the rules change between carry-on and checked luggage.

 1. Can I Bring Tweezers on a Plane?
 Domestic (TSA) Guidelines